luisfariass/Fatemeh-Hosseinigoki/README.md

 * M. Samavat, F. Hosseini G. and S. Talebi, "Alamouti Coding Scheme for Cooperative Relay Networks with Full Duplex Relaying," in Proc. _Iran Workshop on Communication and Information Theory (IWCIT)_, Tehran, Iran, May.
 2013.

 * F. Hosseini G., M. Shahabinejad, M. Shahabinejad and S. Talebi, "Block Circular Delay Diversity Space-Frequency Codes with the Enhanced Performance," in Proc. _6th Int.
-Symposium on Telecommunications (IST)_
+Symposium on Telecommunications (IST)_.